So Excited (Janet Jackson song): Background and composition

 "So Excited" was written by Jackson, Jermaine Dupri, James Phillips, Johntá Austin, James Harris III, Terry Lewis and Khia Chambers; and was produced by Dupri, LRoc, Jam, Lewis and Jackson.
 The song is a hip hop and dance track which samples the drum break and turntable scratches from Herbie Hancock's 1983 song "Rockit", with Hancock, Michael Beinhorn and Bill Laswell also receiving writing credits.
 In "So Excited", Jackson promises submission for her lover, singing, "I'll open my spot for you / Anytime you want me to".

+The AV8 Remix featuring Fabolous, Khia, Fatman Scoop and Jermaine Dupri was released in October 2006.

 Critical reception

 "So Excited" received mixed reviews from music critics.
 Thomas Inskeep from Stylus Magazine criticized 20 Y.O., but enjoyed the track, calling it a "sticky ear-candy" song.
 He further commented that the "sexed-up" number carries a "throwaway contribution from Khia to, if not ultimate satisfaction, [gives the listener] at least a half-decent orgasm".
 Miles Marshall Lewis from The Village Voice was also positive, saying that Dupri "girds 'So Excited' with 'Rockit' scratches, coaching guest-rapper Khia to sound like Da Brat on the naughty hook.
 Serviceable enough, it's surprisingly the highlight" of the album.
 Spence D. from IGN felt that "So Excited" was like a "glorious slice of radio ready '80s churban soul" wrapped up and delivered for a current audience.

 Glenn Gamboa, writer for Newsday, commented that "So Excited" was a "good indicator of what to expect from the current incarnation of Jackson.
 It's streetwise, lighthearted and easily digestible".
 Sasha Frere-Jones, writer from The New Yorker was enthusiastic with the song, calling it a "loud dance tune that is reminiscent of the songs on Control", although she criticized some lyrics.
 For Don Baiocchi from Blogcritics, the song was not "the flawless dance floor anthem" her fans were hoping for.
 Chuck Taylor from Billboard called it disappointing, and felt it was bland and lacked innovation.
 Similarly, Evan Serpick, writing for Rolling Stone, stated, "Almost all of the tunes here (particularly 'So Excited') try to replicate Jackson's early work, with diminishing returns".